igregson/theCodestead.com/README.md

 # theCodestead
 Source for theCodestead.com website.

-Utilizing a custom theme built for Hugo.
+Utilizes a custom Hugo theme and harnesses NPM as a build tool.